Keeper (2025 film): Production

 In May 2024, Keeper was announced as a film for sale at the Cannes Film Market, with Osgood Perkins directing from a screenplay written by Nick Lepard.
 Tatiana Maslany and Rossif Sutherland were attached to star in the film, and Chris Ferguson and Jesse Savath were producing for Oddfellows.
 Keeper marks the third collaboration between Neon and Perkins after Longlegs and The Monkey.
 In July 2024, Perkins revealed that both Keeper and The Monkey had wrapped production, with principal photography for the former having taken place in Vancouver.
 Jeremy Cox serves as the cinematographer, while Edo Van Breemen composed the score.

 The film was shot in its entirety while work on The Monkey was held up due to the 2023 Hollywood labor disputes.
 Several of The Monkeys cast and crew in Canada were trying to find ways to keep working, so Perkins and Ferguson found a Canadian writer who was not part of the Writers Guild of America to write the script.
 They also hired Canadian actors who could waive their SAG-AFTRA status in order to film.

 Release

 At the 2024 Cannes Film Market, distribution rights were sold to Neon in United States and Elevation Pictures in Canada.
 Neon also purchased the worldwide rights as it expanded into international distribution sales.
 The film was released theatrically in the United States and Canada on November 14, 2025.
 The film was released a day prior in Australia, where it was co-distributed by Rialto Distribution.
 It was originally scheduled to be released on October 3, 2025.

 Reception

-Critical response

-Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100 based on 20 critics, indicating "mixed or average" reviews.
+On Metacritic, it has a weighted average score of 54 out of 100 based on 20 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

+In a positive review, Jesse Hassenger from The Guardian noted that the film is "not as rich as Sinners nor as narratively ambitious as Weapons, two of 2025's standard-bearers for original horror.
+But when Keeper finishes up, its tight confines feel satisfying, correct and unlikely to spawn a sequel."
+Kristy Puchko from Mashable said that the film "is a surreal and sensational thriller.
+Perkins walks us into a nightmare, baking tension and unhinged treats with sickening sound effects, spectacular creature design, and a smartly savage script."
+In a more negative review, Alexander Mooney from Slant Magazine found the film to be "assiduously advertised, sloppily scripted, stylistically constipated, plated with sarcasm, and never, ever frightening."

+Awards

+Tatiana Maslany won the Vancouver Film Critics Circle award for Best Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2025.